-– Six Plenary Sessions, every morning, will offer world-class keynote speakers from different countries and with very interesting topics, from and outside ISPRS community.
+Our Plenary Sessions will offer world-class keynote speakers from different countries and with very interesting topics, from and outside ISPRS community.
 Their list will be publicized on the Congress web page.

 The plenary meetings are the only sessions that do not run in parallel with the other ones.

 A specific track addresses the interactions between science, public organizations, industry and decision-makers on hot topics of the geospatial community.
-The objective of this track is to see how ISPRS, as a community, can contribute at « Building a better future together » by building collective visions and/or roadmaps.
-The topics that will be addressed are global mapping and resource or climate change monitoring, smart cities, autonomous navigation, digital globes and geo-platforms, spatial data infrastructures, open science/source/data will be the subject of intense and inspiring presentations and panel discussions mixing experts from various levels and communities.
+Each forum is a discussion meeting at the interface between science and society on topics for which the photogrammetry and remote sensing community (ISPRS) can enlighten political and industrial decision making.
+It is not supposed to present scientific innovation (which is the scope of the sessions organized by the ISPRS commissions) but to address the impact of this innovation and the role our community could play in this changing context for «building a better future together » by providing collective visions and/or roadmaps.
+Global mapping and resource or climate change monitoring, smart cities, autonomous navigation, digital globes and geo-platforms, spatial data infrastructures, open science/source/data, cultural heritage etc. will be the subject of intense and inspiring presentations and panel discussions mixing experts from various levels and communities.

 Three days will be dedicated to sessions organized by the ISPRS Student Consortium.
 The main purpose of the Consortium is to link students, young researchers, and professionals in different countries and provide a platform for exchange of information, to organize student-specific events and other actions that integrate youth more effectively into ISPRS.
 These sessions focus on graduate, master and PhD students around oral and interactive sessions, speed dating activities with industry and academia, in additional to the Summer School.